 - No more than10.50 hours per day (ie extra 2 hours per day). - 24 hours notice to work additional hours, except where completing work on a given day. - Time off in lieu (TOIL) on an equal time for time basis will accrue for additional work performed under these provisions.
-Alternatively, employees may elect to be paid for such time worked on an equal time for time basis. - The TOIL shall be taken in the following manner: - at a time by mutual agreement providing that not more than 38 hours can be accrued at any one time - if the accrual reaches 38 hours, the employee shall then take the leave at that time (commencing the next week), - upon the request of the employee however, the taking of the full block of 38 hours may be deferred to a future specified date, subject to the mutual agreement of both parties - Provided that such deferment shall only occur with one block of 38 hours in a twelve month period. - The employer shall make suitable arrangements to advise employees of their TOIL credits on a fortnightly basis. - A calendar shall be maintained at the depot for employees to record their preferred dates to take TOIL. - The principle of a 9 day fortnight will be maintained. - Employees will not unreasonably withhold any agreement to work flexible hours in accordance with these provisions. - Should an RDO fall on a Public Holiday, the RDO will be taken on the next available work day or as agreed with the Works Supervisor.
+Alternatively, employees may elect to be paid for such time worked on an equal time for time basis. - The TOIL shall be taken in the following manner: - at a time by mutual agreement providing that not more than 38 hours can be accrued at any one time - if the accrual reaches 38 hours, the employee shall then take the leave at that time (commencing the next week), - upon the request of the employee however, the taking of the full block of 38 hours may be deferred to a future specified date, subject to the mutual agreement of both parties - Provided that such deferment shall only occur with one block of 38 hours in a twelve month period. - The employer shall make suitable arrangements to advise employees of their TOIL credits on a fortnightly basis. - A calendar shall be maintained at the depot for employees to record their preferred dates to take TOIL. - The principle of a 9 day fortnight will be maintained.
+With 76 hours to be worked each fortnight. - Employees will not unreasonably withhold any agreement to work flexible hours in accordance with these provisions. - When a RDO falls on a Public Holiday, the employee will be paid for the public holiday and the RDO will move to the next working day, or another day as agreed between the employee and Work Supervisor.